. . .

 Exhibit showcasing the newly redesigned postcard and performance studies site, Shakespeare & the Players, located in and funded by the Emory Center for Digital Scholarship, Robert W. Woodruff Library.
 Exhibit was a part of the year-long celebrations of Shakespeare’s 400th death anniversary happening around the University and the world.

-Speaker, “What’s In A Page?: Presenting Shakespeare’s Folios,” Stuart A. Rose Manuscript & Rare Book Library (2016)
+Invited Speaker, “What’s In A Page?: Presenting Shakespeare’s Folios,” Stuart A. Rose Manuscript & Rare Book Library (2016)

 What is Shakespeare’s First Folio, and why does it still matter?
 How did Shakespeare become “Shakespeare”?
 How did a nearly 400-year-old book come to be valued at over $1 million?
 Watch this video to see!